Opium production in Afghanistan: Soviet period (1979–1989)

 After a Soviet-backed left-wing government in Afghanistan failed to gain popular support, the Soviets decided to invade.
+The U.S., Saudi Arabia, Pakistan and other countries began to covertly support the mujahideen guerrillas fighting the Soviets.
+During the conflict, the Afghan-Pakistan border became a key area in the global heroin trade, with a network of drug labs opening in 1979 and 1980.
 A number of resistance leaders concentrated on increasing opium production in their regions to finance their operations, regardless of its haram Islamic status, in particular Gulbuddin Hekmatyar, Mullah Nasim Akhundzada, and Ismat Muslim.
 The production was doubled to 575 metric tons between 1982 and 1983.
-(At this time the United States was pursuing an "arms-length" supporting strategy of the Mujahideen, the main purpose of which was to cripple the Soviet Union slowly into withdrawal through attrition rather than effect a quick and decisive overthrow).
-Hekmatyar, the leading recipient of aid from the CIA and Pakistan, developed at least six heroin refineries in Koh-i-Sultan in southwestern Pakistan, while other warlords were content to sell raw opium.
-Nasim Akhundzada, who controlled the traditional poppy growing region of northern Helmand, issued quotas for opium production, which he was even rumoured to enforce with torture and extreme violence.
+During the 1970s, opium production in Afghanistan stood at 100 tonnes annually.
+It grew to 2,000 tonnes by 1991.
+Afghanistan supplied 60% of the US market and 80% of the European in 1984.
+According to historian Alfred McCoy "caravans carrying CIA arms into that region for the resistance often returned to Pakistan loaded down with opium."
+The Washington Post reported in May 1990 that the US government had over several years been receiving reports of heroin trafficking by some of its allies, including "firsthand accounts of heroin smuggling by commanders under Gulbuddin Hekmatyar", but chose not to investigate.
+The CIA sent around $600 million in aid to Hekmatyar's group Hizb-i-Islami militia during the war against the Soviets.
+Nasim Akhundzada, who controlled the traditional poppy growing region of northern Helmand, desired regional growth of his poppy and narcotics dealing.
+His inventory of traditional poppy was purchased during the harvest at low prices.
+This, and the cultivation of poppy growth were enforced with the threat of torture and execution.
 To maximise control of trafficking, Nasim maintained an office in Zahidan, Iran.

 It was alleged by the Soviets that US Central Intelligence Agency (CIA) agents were helping smuggle opium out of Afghanistan, either into the West, in order to raise money for the Afghan resistance, or into the Soviet Union, in order to weaken it through drug addiction.
 According to Alfred McCoy, the CIA supported various Afghan drug lords, for instance Gulbuddin Hekmatyar and others such as Haji Ayub Afridi.

 Another factor was the eradication effort inside Pakistan (whose Inter-Services Intelligence were coincidentally supporters of the Mujahideen).
 The Pakistani government, US Agency for International Development (USAID) and other groups were involved in attempting to eliminate poppy cultivation from certain areas of the North-West Frontier Province (now Khyber Pakhtunkhwa) bordering Afghanistan.
 The opium industry shifted from Pakistan into Afghanistan during the 1980s.